adventuregamestudio/ags-manual/CONTRIBUTING.md

   Set the metadata value for the page title based on the text of the first level 2 heading which appears in the document.

+#### Scripts

+- lua/metacheck.lua

+  Reads the page metadata table and cross-references information to look for broken links or index problems.
+If any issues are found they are written to stderr and the script will fail through a negative assertion.

 #### Writers

 - lua/write_feature_check.lua